The three-fifths compromise is an infamous passage in the United States Constitution.

 The Civil War

-The Constitution was written less than a decade prior to the introduction of the cotton gin.
+The constitution was written less than a decade before the introduction of the cotton gin.
 The ability to efficiently process harvested cotton changed American slavery forever, as working an acre of farmland became much more profitable.

-Had the Constitution been penned as little as a decade later, it’s possible that the founders would have recognized this growing divide and produced a better solution than the three-fifths compromise.
+Had the constitution been penned as little as a decade later, it’s possible that the founders would have recognized this growing divide and produced a better solution than the three-fifths compromise.

 In the 1850s, political tension surrounding the institution of slavery began to rise.
-The three-fifths compromise had so far guaranteed that Southern states had the votes they needed to protect the institution.
-Their ability to do so forever seemed to be crumbling.
+So far, the three-fifths compromise guaranteed that southern states had the votes they needed to protect their interests.
+However, their ability to do so forever seemed to be crumbling.

 The exact factors that led to the Civil War were numerous and complex.
-The three-fifths compromise’s biggest contribution was that it served as a short-term fix to a growing long-term problem.
+However, the three-fifths compromise’s most significant contribution was that it served as a short-term fix to a growing long-term problem.